bash-my-aws/bash-my-aws/README.md

 bash-my-aws assists Infrastructure Jockeys using Amazon Web Services from the command line.

-[2017-06-13 Breaking changes - rewrite of functions to simplify them]

 This project provides short, memorable commands for realtime control of resources in Amazon AWS.
 The goal is to reduce the time between intention and effect.